 Bhumisparsa Mudra relates to the most important event in the life of the Buddha, depicting the moment of attaining enlightenment.
 This mudra shows the Buddha with the left hand resting on his lap, palm facing upwards.
 The right-hand palm falls over the right knee with all fingers extending downwards.
 In images of the Buddha the fingers touch the pedestal or throne on which he is seated and is commonly referred to as “the touching earth mudra”.

 The Bhumisparsa Mudra indicates the moment when Siddhartha Gautama ceased to be a Bodhisattva, (future Buddha) and became the enlightened Buddha.
-This mudra is commonly found in Burmese Buddha statues, paintings, wall murals and iconography.
+This mudra is commonly found in Burmese Buddha statues, paintings, wall murals and iconography depicting the Buddha.

 This mudra illustrates the event prior to the Buddha’s enlightenment when the evil demon Mara who thought the seat of enlightenment belonged to him tries to seduce the Buddha through his three beautiful daughters named Desire, Pleasure and Passion, but the Buddha remained steadfast.

 Mara then himself attacked the Buddha by shooting arrows at him.
 After this failed to distract the Buddha from his path, Mara called his army of followers, represented as demons, monsters, whirlwinds, floods and earthquakes.
 The Buddha still remained unshaken, and in anger Mara proclaimed loudly that there was nobody near at hand to witness his enlightenment, the Buddha remained steadfast and replied by calling the earth to bear witness, and to testify to his attainment of perfect knowledge and enlightenment.

 The scene of the seduction of the Buddha by Mara’s daughters is depicted on the bottom front of this Pagan Buddha statues.

 The Dhyana Mudra is also referred to as samadhi mudra, meditative mudra or samahita mudra.